2 Helpful / 3 Not

 Nice sports fields around to warm up in, and really close parking to the first tee (although it is hard to find if you haven't looked at the map.)

-Cons: Course is at times overly technical.
-Some holes are very narrow and feature water on both sides, and this is a bit disconcerting because of the area - the course map warns of gators, rattlesnakes, etc.
+The course is at times overly technical.
+Some holes are very narrow and feature water or swampy areas on both sides, and this is a bit disconcerting because of the area - the course map warns of gators, rattlesnakes, etc.

 The tee boxes are not the flattest and are dirt.